-About me: I like to bicycle (I try to do 6 miles a day), thrice weekly trips to the gym, walks in the parks and be outside when weather permits.
+About me: I like cycling (I try to do 6 miles a day), thrice weekly trips to the gym, walks in the parks and being outside when weather permits.
 I enjoy coffee shops and restaurants.
 Thai, Vietnamese, Chinese, and Greek cuisine are my favorites.

 Grilling or cooking up something simple but interesting to go with a nice bottle of wine and then watching a film or just hanging on the patio is always a pleasure.

 Love being on the water in the summertime.
 I sailed a lot until a bi-lateral knee replacement.
 With luck, I hope to sail again this year.
 Working up to that with my three day per week gym regimen.

 I grew up in Chicago, Boston and New York.
 A gentle soul, I've worked in higher education and have been an actor, translator, freelance writer, editor and regional director of communications and development for a non-profit human relations organization.